opensearch-project/opensearch-migrations/deployment/copilot/README.md

 // Initialize app
 copilot app init

-// Initialize env with required "test" name
+// Initialize env with required "dev" name
-// Be cautious to specify the proper region as this will dictate where resources are deployed copilot env init --name test
+// Be cautious to specify the proper region as this will dictate where resources are deployed copilot env init --name dev

 // Initialize services with their respective required name copilot svc init --name kafka-puller